 People are either going there because they’re looking for something specific.
 They have something they’re searching for or they want to be inspired and they have sort of an idea like kitchen remodel or gift ideas.
 So if you are creating content, and we’re all creating content that either can solve a problem or inspire someone, so package it up, get it in front of the people and your job is done.

-How big brands are thinking about Pinterest right now
+How big brands are th>How big brands are thinking about Pinterest right now03